stormpath/stormpath-documentation/source/accnt_mgmt.rst

 How to Link Accounts Automatically
 ------------------------------------

 So far we have covered how to link Accounts manually.
 However, it is also possible to link Accounts automatically at login time.
 This linking behavior is controlled by an Account Linking Policy.
+See the above section to learn how to enable the Account Linking Policy for either an Application or an Organization.

 .. only:: ruby